Seba Camp: Our View

 Seba Camp is nestled into ancient riverine forest in the heart of the Okavango Delta.
 The camp is a base for elephant behaviour research and is often used by wildlife film-makers.

 Seba Camp offers secluded accommodations in eight luxurious elevated tents (including 2 Family tents with interconnecting bedrooms and private plunge pools) overlooking a permanent lagoon and seasonal floodplain which teem with animal and bird life.
 The tents are specially designed to blend in with the Okavango landscape.
 Each has an adjoining bathroom and a private viewing deck on which to relax and observe the abundant wildlife.
 The dining room and bar also offer spectacular views from their elevated positions.

 In addition to the large elephant population, there is a seasonal abundance of other game in the area including zebra, giraffe, impala, wildebeest, tsessebe and lechwe.
 A resident pride of lions frequents the nearby area and their eerie calls can often be heard in the evenings.
 Other occasional visitors are large herds of buffalo.
 Over 380 different bird species have been recorded in this region, making this an ideal destination for keen birdwatchers.
 The water levels are at their highest during the African winter months and Seba transforms into a water-based camp.

 Activities available here are mokoro (dug-out canoes) and motorboat excursions, fishing, guided walks and game drives in open 4x4´s.
 Seba Camp is a haven for all bird enthusiasts and knowledgeable guides are on hand to advise visitors about all aspects of the Okavango Delta ecosystems, as this is one of Africa's last remaining true wilderness areas.

 The camp is booked on an all inclusive basis with accommodation, meals and drinks (no premium brands), activities and laundry service.
-Children as of 6 years are welcomed here on request.
+Children as young as 6 years are welcome here on request.